brianruizdev/Dotfiles/README.md

 - [Railway](https://railway.app/) - Shipping great products is hard.
 Scaling infrastructure is easy.

+- [Render](https://render.com/) - Your fastest path to production.

+- [Fly](https://fly.io/) - A Public Cloud Built For Developers Who Ship.

+- [Cloudflare](https://www.cloudflare.com/) - Connect, protect, and build everywhere.

+- [MongoDB Atlas](https://www.mongodb.com/atlas) - The multi-cloud developer data platform.

+- [PlanetScale](https://planetscale.com/) - The database platform built for scale.

+- [Supabase](https://supabase.com/) - Build in a weekend.
+Scale to millions.

+- [Firebase](https://firebase.google.com/) - Make your app the best it can be with Firebase and generative AI.

 - [Resend](https://resend.com/) - Email for developers.

 - [Brevo](https://www.brevo.com/) - Grow with our Email Marketing Platform & CRM suite.

 - [SendGrid](https://sendgrid.com/) - Get your emails to the inbox—where they belong.

-- [Firebase](https://firebase.google.com/) - Make your app the best it can be with Firebase and generative AI.

-- [Supabase](https://supabase.com/) - Build in a weekend.
-Scale to millions.

-- [Cloudflare](https://www.cloudflare.com/) - Connect, protect, and build everywhere.

 - [V0 AI](https://v0.dev/) - AI-Generated UI on Demand.